Kothajit Singh Khadangbam

 Kothajit Singh Khadangbam (Khadangbam Kothajit Singh, born 17 August 1992) is an India field hockey player who plays as a defender or midfielder for the Indian national team.

+Career

 He represented India in Men's Hockey during the 2012 London Olympics.
 He is the third hockey Olympian - after Pangambam Nilakomol Singh and Ksh.
 Thoiba - from the state of Manipur, known for producing a disproportionate number of international-standard sportspersons.
 He was a member of the silver-medal winning Indian team at the 2014 Commonwealth Games in Glasgow, Scotland.

 He was a member of India's gold-medal winning hockey team at the 2014 Asian Games in Incheon, South Korea.
 He was India's only goal-scorer in regular time, which ended 1-1 against silver medalist Pakistan.
 India won 4-2 in a penalty shootout.